cherenkov-plenoscope/merlict_c89/README.md

 - a standalone object-wavefront ```.obj```

 Just like in a 3D video-game you control your viewing-direction and position via the keyboard.
 You can inspect the scenery and render high resolution images.
 The viewer prints its rendering directly into the terminal in ASCII-art.
-When your terminal supports ANSI-escape-sequences you may toggle to 24bit color depth on the fly.
+When your terminal supports [```ANSI-escape-code```](https://en.wikipedia.org/wiki/ANSI_escape_code) you can switch to 24-bit true color.
 The terminal based viewer is especially useful when you run merlict on a remote computer via ```ssh```.
 Merlict's viewer will try to set your terminal's ```stdin``` to a non canonical mode so that you do not have to press [Enter] after each keypress.

 #### Compile